 The brand uses Blue Star Premium Vegan Leather is a specially sourced premium vegan leather which is made from recycled fabric and other complex compounds.

-They have Sustainable PETA-Approved vegan handbags and sterling silver jewellery lines that sell in department stores and multiple boutiques across the world.
+They have Sustainable PETA-Approved vegan handbags and sterling silver jewelry lines that sell in department stores and multiple boutiques across the world.
 They have recently added a recycled wooden sunglasses line - complete in bamboo boxes their collection.

 Conventional cotton is the world’s dirtiest crop, and poor protections mean that farmers and the environment are exposed to these harmful chemicals in huge numbers, with significant health implications.
-There is also a large degree of forced and child labour involved in the global conventional cotton supply.
+There is also a large degree of forced and child labor involved in the global conventional cotton supply.

 The high costs GM cotton, and the requirement to purchase the patented seeds each year are the direct cause of high rates of farmer suicide due to crippling agricultural debt.
 To avoid these impacts, make sure your cotton clothing is organic.